1.5JZ – Everything You Need To Know

 Popular YouTube celebrity and Formula Drift driver Adam LZ discusses his 1.5JZ E36 build and whether it was worth opting for the 3L bottom-end.

-He later shreds it up in his first drift comp if you’re keen to see it hanging sideways.
+He later shreds it up with other drift cars in his first drift comp if you’re keen to see it hanging sideways.

 If you’re not chasing big numbers and planning a sensible and reliable route with your 1.5JZ, then this 400 hp build video is likely to provide some valuable information.